Emigbanam/Bank-customer-survey-eda/README.md

-# German Bank Customer Survey – Exploratory Data Analysis
+# Bank Customer Survey – Exploratory Data Analysis

-This project provides a step-by-step Exploratory Data Analysis (EDA) of a German bank customer survey dataset.
+This project provides a step-by-step Exploratory Data Analysis (EDA) of a bank customer survey dataset.
 The dataset includes demographic information and responses to multiple survey questions grouped into research topics such as service quality, performance, reputation, satisfaction, and loyalty.

 ## Objectives